irohitraj/irohitraj/README.md

 - 🔭 I’m currently pursuing my Masters at University of Utah, SLC, UT, US
 - 🌱 I’m currently Computer Vision and working on some NLP Projects
 - 👯 I’m looking to collaborate on Machine Learning/Deep Learning research.
 - 🤔 I have prior experience with ML Hackathons.
-I’m currently looking for similar minded folks to attempt more Hackathons
+I’m currently looking for like minded folks to attempt more Hackathons
 - 💬 Ask me about anything!!
 Happy to Help :)
 - ⚡ Fun fact: I am an Otaku and I play Drums/Cajon.
-It took a pandemic for me to realise that I have a github account and my Masters degree to revive I 😵‍💫
+It took a pandemic for me to realize that I have a GitHub account and my Masters degree to revive I 😵‍💫

 **Languages and Tools:**